-Geanne Rosenberg is a Professor of Journalism at Baruch College and at City University of New York’s Graduate School of Journalism and a faculty associate at Harvard’s Berkman Center for Internet & Society.
-Rosenberg is an expert in news literacy and media law.
+Geanne Belton is a Professor of Journalism at Baruch College and at City University of New York’s Graduate School of Journalism and a faculty associate at Harvard’s Berkman Center for Internet & Society.
+Belton is an expert in news literacy and media law.
 She is available to comment on:

 — News, digital and media literacy education